gridsome/gridsome/packages/vue-remark/README.md

 <slot name="tags">
 ```

-#### template.path
+#### route

 - Type: `string`

 By default, each markdown file will get a path based on the file location.
-Use this option to generate paths based on a pattern instead.
+Use this option to generate paths based on a route pattern instead.
 Any front matter field is available to use in the path.

 ```js
 module.exports = {